-On the navigation task, we measured how each method performed as we increased the exploration difficulty by increasing the number of hallways (# Arms).
-Our method, which maximizes entropy over states, consistently explores 60% of hallways, whereas MaxEnt RL, which maximizes entropy over actions, rarely visits more than 20% of hallways.
+On the Navigation task, we measured how each method performed as we increased the exploration difficulty by increasing the number of hallways.
+SMM consistently explores 60% of hallways, whereas MaxEnt RL rarely visits more than 20% of hallways.
 Further, using mixtures of policies (N = 3, 5, 10) explores even better.

 Comparison with Prior Exploration Methods